 Notable People

-Leonard Adleman: Mathematician and the Push to Build the Internet's Locks
+Leonard Adleman: The Mathematician Who Helped Build the Internet's Locks

 Notable People Contemporary, 1978 4 cited sources